 Learning NSX-T-Part 9:Creating Logical Switches and Testing Connectivity

-In last post of this series we configured transport zones and transport nodes.
-We discussed about the modes of transport zone and also touch based on N-VDS.
-In this post we will learn how to create logical switches in NSX-T and we will test connectivity between vm’s attached to same logical switch.
+In this post, we will learn how to create logical switches in NSX-T, and we will test connectivity between VMs attached to the same logical switch.

 1: Introduction to NSX-T